-El Paso lands in crossfire of debates over gun violence and immigration
+El Paso lands in heart of debates over gun violence and immigration

 The city’s population is overwhelmingly Hispanic and by far most residents are American citizens, according to Data USA.
 El Paso also has strong cross-border ties.
 The mall at which the shooting occurred is often visited by residents of Juarez, although the flow of migrants has recently slowed.

 El Paso’s relatively safe environment exists in a state that has not embraced gun control and in fact has recently relaxed some restrictions.
-This year, according to the Texas State Rifle Association, Governor Greg Abbott signed all 10 pieces of legislatihere passed by lawmakers that it had backed, including laws loosening rules in schools, businesses and places of worship.
+This year, according to the Texas State Rifle Association, Governor Greg Abbott signed all 10 pieces of legislation passed by lawmakers that it had backed, including laws loosening rules in schools, businesses and places of worship.

 In February, President Donald Trump took this hands-off message to a rally in El Paso: “This is the state where a small band of patriots, at the Battle of Gonzales, armed with a single cannon, stared down a foreign, powerful army and declared, ‘Come and Take It,’” he told the crowd, according to Breitbart News.